brekkylab/ailoy-docs/blog/2025-05-23-introducing-ailoy/index.md

 It provides:

 - High-level APIs to run LLMs, including multi-turn conversations, system prompt customization, and reasoning
-- Built-in tools and functions for constructing agent-based systems, including `MCP`
+- Built-in tools and functions for constructing agent-based systems, including *Model Context Protocol (MCP)*
 - Easy agent creation and simplified integration of *Retrieval-Augmented Generation (RAG)*

 Think of it as your AI development toolkit.